-When the deadline approaches, you'll spend time twiddling the visuals, clean-up and polish fonts and often you forget the practice run.
-Oh dear.
-It's never good when you're part way through the live pitch and you run out of time with ten more slides and five minutes left.
-Get comfortable with the flow, emphasis and ultimately the salient points you must land, leaving room for questions.
-It's a lot to think about in a high pressure session.
+When the deadline approaches, you'll spend time twiddling the visuals, cleaning up, and polishing fonts-and often you forget the practice run.
+Oh, dear.
+It's never good when you're partway through the live pitch and you run out of time with ten more slides and five minutes left.
+Get comfortable with the flow, emphasis, and ultimately the salient points you must land, leaving room for questions.
+It's a lot to think about in a high-pressure session.
 People always arrive late and you waste ten minutes on introductions or fiddling with zoom.

 - Think deeply about the audience and their care-abouts